 The ability to bring the obscure into the open empowers effective planning and purposeful growth.
 We can escape the blind following of harmful and limiting instincts by dragging the unconscious into the conscious—seeing the unseen.
 With increased self-knowledge, we can alter behaviors, avoiding harmful repeats of the past.

 Self-discovery isn’t always pleasant, unlike a child’s curious adventures at the zoo full of wonder; journeys into our soul exposes darkness we prefer to ignore.
 We are complex beings full of good and evil; darkness and light.
 We prefer the comforting warmth of over-inflated self-evaluations rather than the coldness of personal flaws.
 The comforting protected views of self, however, exact a high cost on the future; blinded by deceptions, we miss welcoming opportunities to flourish.
 Insecurities impede greater awareness.
 For many, recognition of shortcomings sparks fear, arousing shame and unworthiness.
-Deeply embedded defenses to the displeasurable feelings stagnate growth, encouraging a cycle of avoidance and justification.
+Deeply embedded defenses that constantly fight discomforting feelings stagnate growth, encouraging a cycle of avoidance and justification.
 The insights we desperately need to direct change often generate discomforts that we subconsciously learned to artfully avoid.